Kernel Methods for Causal Functions: Dose, Heterogeneous, and Incremental Response Curves: Causal functions

 A causal function summarizes the expected counterfactual outcome $Y^{(d)}$ given a hypothetical intervention on continuous treatment that sets $D=d$.
-The causal inference literature aims to measure a rich variety of causal functions with nuanced interpretation.
-We define these causal functions below.
-Unless otherwise noted, expectations are with respect to the population distribution $\mathbb{P}$.
-The operator $\nabla_d$ means $\partial / \partial d$.
+The causal inference literature studies a rich variety of causal functions with nuanced interpretation, which we define below.
+Unless otherwise noted, expectations are with respect to the population distribution $\text{\normalfont pr}$.